dae-cpp/dae-cpp/README.md

 to be solved in the interval $`t \in [0, t_\mathrm{end}]`$ with the initial condition $`\mathbf{x}\rvert_{t=0} = \mathbf{x}_0`$.
 Here $`\mathbf{M}(t)`$ is the mass matrix (can depend on time), $`\mathbf{x}(t)`$ is the state vector, and $`\mathbf{f}(\mathbf{x}, t)`$ is the (nonlinear) vector function of the state vector $`\mathbf{x}`$ and time $t$.

-### How does it work

-The DAE solver uses implicit Backward Differentiation Formulae (BDF) of orders I-IV with adaptive time stepping.
-Every time step, the BDF integrator reduces the original DAE system to a system of nonlinear equations, which is solved using iterative [Quasi-Newton](https://en.wikipedia.org/wiki/Quasi-Newton_method) root-finding algorithm.
-The Quasi-Newton method reduces the problem further down to a system of linear equations, which is solved using [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), a versatile and fast C++ template library for linear algebra.
-Eigen's sparse solver performs two steps: factorization (decomposition) of the Jacobian matrix and the linear system solving itself.
-This gives us the numerical solution of the entire DAE system at the current time step.
-Finally, depending on the convergence rate of the Quasi-Newton method, variability of the solution, and user-defined accuracy, the DAE solver adjusts the time step size and initiates a new iteration in time.

 ### The main features of the solver

 - Header only, no pre-compilation required.